jaredboice/daniel-san/README.md

             type: STANDARD_OUTPUT
         },
         {
-            name: 'some name', // optional
+            name: 'some name', // optional but convenient
             type: AGGREGATES, // both type and aggregates properties are necessary
             aggregates: [
                 {
-                    name: 'some name',
+                    name: 'some name', // optional but convenient
                     type:
                         SUMS_AND_AVERAGES ||
                         MINIMUMS_AND_MAXIMUMS ||